 Suspension is defined as "taking away permission to attend the ECCS School building, any school activities, and all other privileges of enrollment at ECCS for a period of one (1) to (10) consecutive school days.
-See definitions for "ISS" and "OSS" (pages 1,2).
+See definitions for "ISS" and "OSS" (page 2).
 Steps and procedures for suspension:

 - 1. Students and Parents are informed of the reason for suspension at the time of suspension.
-Prior notice of intended suspension need not be given when the health, safety, or welfare of the school community is threatened. - 2.
-Students and parents are given the opportunity to respond. - 3.
-School must notify parent/guardian in writing of suspension. - 4.
+Prior notice of intended suspension need not be given when the health, safety, or welfare is threatened. - 2.
+Students and parents are allowed to respond. - 3.
+School must notify the parent/guardian in writing of the suspension. - 4.
 Students have a right to an informal hearing if out-of-school suspension exceeds five (5) days.

-If a student has been suspended out of school, he/she will be prohibited from being on School building grounds or participating in or attending school activities until a parent/guardian attends a reinstatement meeting.
-The student, along with a parent/guardian must both attend a reinstatement meeting.
+Suppose a student has been suspended out of school.
+In that case, they will be prohibited from being on School building grounds or participating in or attending school activities until a parent/guardian attends a reinstatement meeting.
+The student and a parent/guardian must both attend a reinstatement meeting.
 After the school notifies the parent/guardian of suspension and schedules an appointment, the parent/guardian of the suspended student must appear at the time of reinstatement.
 Reinstatement occurs on the first day of school after the suspension is completed.
 In addition, a contract outlining future student expectations must be signed.
-A student may be expelled if his/her parent/guardian refuses or delays the student's return or if a reinstatement meeting, scheduled by appointment initiated by the parent/guardian, is not held within one (1) week of the date of suspension.
+A student may be expelled if their parent/guardian refuses or delays the student's return or if a reinstatement meeting, scheduled by appointment initiated by the parent/guardian, is not held within one (1) week of the date of suspension.

-Students are required to log in and do course work during an in-school suspension but may not be able to attend any live virtual class or email/chat peers (aka - penalty box).
+Students must log in and do course work during an in-school suspension but may not attend any live virtual class or email/chat peers (aka - penalty box).